 (b) relate to the worker’s employment history or the worker’s exposure to noise.

-(4) A request under subsection (2) or (3) is to be made in accordance with the DRD Rules and is to be complied with within the time prescribed by the DRD Rules.
+(4) A request under subsection (2) or (3) is to be made in accordance with the conciliation rules or arbitration rules and is to be complied with within the time prescribed by the relevant rules.

 (5) An employer or insurer requested to provide a copy of a relevant document under subsection (2) or (3) that fails to comply with the request within the period referred to in subsection (4) commits an offence.